-Lite-On Technology Corp.
-OPS SBG undertakes due diligence to attempt to determine if conflict minerals are used in our products.
-Conflict minerals are described as Gold (Au), Tantalum (Ta), Tungsten ( W) and Tin (Sn) that are sourced from adjoining countries from mines controlled by non-governmental military groups.
-In addition, Lite-On Technology Corp.
-OPS SBG used EICC and GeSI jointly drafted the "EICC / GeSI Conflict Minerals Reporting Template" to standardize the collection of information from all suppliers, and will also do our best to follow “OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas” to do Conflict Minerals management.
+LITE-ON Technology Corp.
+OPS SBU undertakes due diligence to attempt to determine if conflict minerals are used in our products.
+Conflict minerals are described as Gold (Au), Tantalum (Ta), Tungsten ( W) Tin ( Cobalt (Co) an d Mica that are sourced from adjoining countries from mines controlled by non governmental military groups.
+In addition, LITE-ON Technology Corp.
+OPS SB U used EICC and GeSI jointly drafted the "EICC / GeSI Conflict Minerals Repor ting T emplate" to standardize the collection of information from all suppliers, and will also do our best to follow “OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict Affected and High Risk Areas” to do Conflict Minerals m anagem ent.

-Expect from all suppliers of Lite-On Technology Corp.
-OPS SBG:
+Expect from all suppliers of LITE-ON Technology Corp.
+OPS SBU:

-- To purchase material only from sources that have fulfilled social responsibility; and to complete and return the EICC / GeSI Conflict Mineral Survey to Lite-On Technology Corp.
+- To purchase material only from sources that have fulfilled social responsibility; and to complete and return the EICC / GeSI Conflict Mineral Survey to LITE-ON Technology Corp.
+OPS SBU on time.